Cole rocked as Yanks lose ground in 11-1 loss to Indians - WHIZ News

 UP NEXT:

 Indians: RHP Triston McKenzie (5-6, 4.28 ERA) starts the opener of a doubleheader against Kansas City Monday.
-Cleveland did not name a start for the nightcap.
+Cleveland did not name a starter for the nightcap.

 Yankees: LHP Nestor Cortes (2-2, 2.60) opposes Texas RHP A.J.
 Alexy (2-0, 3.68) in the opener of a three-game series Monday.